kkilobyte/webview-home/README.md

 - create a logo
 - add a setting page to change search engine
 - fix battery info not showing in some webviews
+- fix the search part of the URL bar (it broke in a recent update that made it so you didn't have to use `https://` for links)

 # Explaination
 ChromeOS webviews are often used to bypass internet censorship.
 Schools sometimes blocks websites that can be cruical to learning or to push their agenda, (example: schools blocking Wikipedia pages on guns), but webviews 90% of the time are limited to one tab with no URL bar.
 I created this to show time, date, and battery level along with a URL+Search bar for ease of access for people who have to use webviews.